Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Limited Wi-Fi settings and features, mobile app coercion

-No Multi-Gig LAN port (main router), Dual-WAN, or Link Aggregation
+No Multi-Gig LAN port at the primary router, Dual-WAN, or Link Aggregation

 No setting backup and restore